-If you are a Designer, you’re hopefully excited about the metaverse.
+If you are a Designer, you're hopefully excited about jobs in the metaverse.
 You already design digital assets, build experiences, and develop solutions to problems through empathy and emotion.
 Web3 and the metaverse are new frontiers to apply design and systems thinking to create human-centered immersive experiences for everyone.
-But even if you’re not a Designer, you should be excited too!
+But even if you're not a Designer, you should be excited too!

 As a Recruiting Leader, many people ask me if a career developing and shaping the metaverse is relevant for those not in design and engineering.
 And my answer is YES!
 Many other jobs will be critical to building immersive experiences and helping businesses drive value from their investments.
 Here are just a few opportunities for those who want to explore the metaverse but are not Designers or Artists.